 McCurry recruits three former and current Apollo engineers — Jon Pointer, NASA team leader during the Apollo One disaster, Gary Romberg, a fresh-faced genius who washed out of flight school, and Billy Marcel, a boozing, reckless, playboy with a sordid past to rapidly dream up an exotic vehicle.
 They take their sketches to McCurry and he quickly rejects all of them.
 Finally, they show him a car they claim can’t lose— with a sloped nose, scoops over the fenders and a huge 5’ rear wing.
 McCurry famously remarks, “God it looks awful.
 But will it win races?”
 Told it would, he responds, “Well, then damn it… go build it!”

-Intrigue and espionage come into play as Ford spies on Chrysler’s top-secret project and covertly develops its own “supercars”– the Talladega and Mercury Cyclone.
-These additions make the season highly competitive as well as pique fan interest.
+Intrigue and espionage come into play as Ford spies on Chrysler’s top-secret project and covertly develops its own “supercars”– the Ford Talladega and Mercury Cyclone.
+These additions make the season highly competitive and pique fan interest.

 Along the way are the intriguing B and C subplots driven by several strong female characters that are timely for that period.
 McCurry’s feminist, liberal, activist daughter, Sherry, whose dream of going to med school might be curtailed by her father.
 Loretta Jackson, McCurry’s African American Administrative Assistant whose dream of working on cars was derailed by her own father, Stanley, the plant supervisor.
 Pointer’s wife, Donna, who makes a bold move to protect her family… And finally, Janet Derosa, a Car & Driver journalist with an agenda, and an eye for Marcel.